 Updates to the Fund Expenditure Plan

 The inaugural Fund Expenditure Plan, for FY 2020-21, was adopted by the State Water Board on July 7, 2020 and will be updated annually as required by statute.
-These items are part of the 2021 Needs Assessment, described more in Section VII.
 The Deputy Director of DFA may make clarifying, non-substantive amendments to this Plan.
 The Deputy Director of DFA may also substantively update and amend the appendices included in this Plan.

 FY 2021-22 TARGETS AND SOLUTION LISTS